OliverEvans96/instant-docs/src/pages/docs/backend.md

 ```

 `transact` is an async function that behaviors nearly identical to `transact`
-from @`instantdb/react`.
+from `@instantdb/react`.
 It returns a `tx-id` on success.

 ## Custom Auth

-You can also use the Admin SDK to roll your own custom auth flows.
+Instant supports magic codes out of the box, but what if you want to implement a different, custom flow?
+You can do that with the admin SDK.

 ### auth.createToken

-Once you know you want to sign up a user, you can create a token for them.
+The main function you'll want to use is `auth.createToken`.
+This lets you create a unique token that can sign users in.

-Here's how it could look on the backend:

 ```javascript
 import { auth } from '@instantdb/admin'